Afghan cuisine: Chai

 Chai is tea in Afghanistan, which can either be green or black.
 It is consumed at all times, especially a short time after finishing a meal or with guests during any social gathering.
 Most people drink green tea with no sugar.
 Some add cardamom, saffron, or sugar.

 Sheer chai (or "milk tea") is also consumed but mostly in the morning and on special occasions.
 It is a type of Kashmiri chai.
 Many people of Afghanistan also drink masala chai, particularly in cities such as Asadabad, Jalalabad, Khost and Kandahar.

 Doogh

-Doogh (also known by some Afghans as shomleh or shlombeh) is a cold drink made by mixing water with yogurt and then adding fresh or dried mint.
+Doogh (also known by some Afghans as shomleh or shlombeh) is a cold and savoury Persian drink.
+It is made with fermented milk.
+Unlike its sister beverage of Turkish origin, ayran, doogh is not diluted yogurt. and then adding fresh or dried mint.
 Some variations of doogh include the addition of crushed or diced cucumber chunks.
 It is the second most widely consumed drink in Afghanistan (the first being tea), especially during lunchtime in summer.
 Doogh can be found at almost every Afghan grocery store and is served in restaurants.